AdobeDocs/marketo.it-IT/help/marketo/product-docs/core-marketo-concepts/programs/program-schedule-view/rescheduling-an-entire-program-from-the-schedule-view.md

    ![](assets/image2014-9-23-15-3a15-3a18.png)

 1. Seleziona il menu a discesa Azione evento .
-Scegliere **Riprogramma voci**.
+Scegli **Riprogramma voci**.

    ![](assets/image2014-9-23-15-3a15-3a53.png)